JBoggsy/Quotes/README.md

 > The thing about confidence is that it's not without its preparation.
 We draw confidently because we've already done everything we can to assure success - this doesn't mean success is guaranteed, but that there is simply nothing else to be done, and therefore no use worrying or hesitating.

     Drawabox

+---

+> “You were sick, but now you're well again, and there's work to do.”

+    Kurt Vonnegut, Timequake